pingcap/docs-cn/sql-statements/sql-statement-load-data.md

 The `LOAD DATA` statement batch loads data into a TiDB table.

-In TiDB v7.0.0, the `LOAD DATA` SQL statement becomes more powerful by integrating TiDB Lightning's logical import mode, including the following:
+Starting from TiDB v7.0.0, the `LOAD DATA` SQL statement becomes more powerful by integrating TiDB Lightning's logical import mode, including the following:

-- Support importing data from S3 and GCS
+- Support importing data from S3 and GCS.
-- Support importing Parquet format data
+- Support importing Parquet format data.
-- Add new parameters `FORMAT`, `FIELDS DEFINED NULL BY`, and `With batch_size=<number>,detached`
+- Add new parameters `FORMAT`, `FIELDS DEFINED NULL BY`, and `With batch_size=<number>,detached`.

+Starting from TiDB v7.1.0, `LOAD DATA` supports the following features:

+- Support importing compressed `DELIMITED DATA` and `SQL FILE` data files.
+- Support specifying the concurrency of the data import in logical import mode.
+- Support specifying the encoding format of data files through `CharsetOpt`.
+- `LOAD DATA` integrates TiDB Lightning's physical import mode.
+This mode skips the SQL interface, and directly inserts data as key-value pairs into the TiKV nodes, which is a more efficient and faster import mode compared to the logical import mode.

 > **Warning:**
 >
-> The new capabilities and parameters are experimental.
-It is not recommended to use it in a production environment.
+> The concurrency of the data import and physical import mode in TiDB v7.1.0 are experimental.
+It is not recommended that you use it in the production environment.
+This feature might be changed or removed without prior notice.
+If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

 <CustomContent platform="tidb-cloud">